 This outdated old nation was one of the most baffling eras that have been puzzling archaeologists.
 It was so-called that Copan Ruins goes back to 2000 years ago and there are thousands of mysteries around this site; nevertheless, it’s a worthy place if you need to know more about Hondurasian history.

 Feel Reborn Again and Refresh Your Soul in Central America: Head to Pico Bonito National Park

 Price: Around $8

-An unbeatable combination of natural phenomena, Pico Bonito National Park, is simply a must-explored hub, no matter how you want to spend your time in Honduras.
+An unbeatable combination of natural phenomena, Pico Bonito National Park is simply a must-explored hub, no matter how you want to spend your time in Honduras.
 With a dramatic formation of rocks and mountains, the park gives you access to many natural landscapes ranging from pineapple plantations, cattle farms, and Cangrejal rivers.

-Additionally, this spot will enable you to consider your capsule edit of attractions, from climbing up to the summit of mountains – some of which exceeds 2,435m, to coming close to the wildlife of one-of-a-kind species of birds and animals and kayaking the virgin rivers with its dazzling waterfalls.
+Additionally, this spot will enable you to consider your capsule edit of attractions, from climbing up to the summit of mountains – some of which exceed 2,435m, to coming close to the wildlife of one-of-a-kind species of birds and animals and kayaking the virgin rivers with its dazzling waterfalls.

 The Best Way to Get Lost in Central America: Discover El Salvador

 It’s an absolutely fabulous experience to explore a country such as El Salvador.
 There’s a misconception that a holiday in Central America has to be between Panama and Costa Rica, and El Salvador isn’t even worth your time.
 That’s why it often deters people from booking a flight to Central America because they feel that it doesn’t make any sense to go that far for just two countries.